SijanC147/csIngredientsTask/README.md

-# Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.
+# Backend IaC for CS Ingredients Task

+This project was initialized using AWS cloud develpment kit `cdk` CLI.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands

- * `npm run build`   compile typescript to js
- * `npm run watch`   watch for changes and compile
- * `npm run test`    perform the jest unit tests
+ * `cdk synth`       emits the synthesized CloudFormation template
+ * `cdk bootstrap`   bootstraps resources for infrastructure
  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
- * `cdk synth`       emits the synthesized CloudFormation template